Saturday, December 20, 2025

 lines drawn along a wall, measuring heights.

 School grades passed up and breezed by.
-All the
+All those

 But another way is right here in my mouth.